bgd-labs/proposal-3.0.2-upgrade/README.md

 # Aave 3.0.1 upgrade proposal

-## TODO:

-- [ ] double check that the branch of aave v3 core is based on correct head
-- [ ] adjust for L2Pool

 ## Development

 This project uses [Foundry](https://getfoundry.sh).
 See the [book](https://book.getfoundry.sh/getting-started/installation.html) for detailed instructions on how to install and use Foundry.